expra-frankfurt/wise25/_sources/general_information/overview.md

-# Course overview & procedure
+# Course Overview & Procedure

 Detailed explanation of what the course is about,